 Other sources of funding

 Many employers contribute to the funding of postgraduate course for their employees.
-If making a case to your employer, it is important to demonstrate the benefits of postgraduate study, such as specific career-related skills and knowledge as well as general skills developed during a course or programme.
+When making a case to your employer, it is important to demonstrate the benefits of postgraduate study, such as specific career-related skills and knowledge as well as general skills developed during a course or programme.
 If your employer only agrees to partial funding, you may be able to negotiate additional help with resources or study leave.

 Many postgraduate students use a part-time job to help fund their studies.
 We provide support through DMU Works, our online job bank for our students and graduates, which posts more than 1,000 vacancies per year.

 Unitemps provides employment opportunities to current students, graduates and members of the local community.